 The Role of Teachers and Parents

 To nurture creativity in our education system, the role of teachers and parents is crucial.
 Encouraging creativity in the classroom and nurturing creativity at home are vital solutions.
 Teachers can inspire innovation and exploration, while parents can provide a supportive environment.
-Let’s explore how these sub-sections offer solutions for fostering creativity in education.
+Let’s explore how these factors impact creativity in education.

 Encouraging Creativity in the Classroom